On this page you can find information about admission to Estonian-taught programmes at the University of Tartu.

 International applicants who do not have at least B2 level Estonian language skills at the time of applying need to complete Intensive Estonian Language Courses (60 ECTS) if admitted to the above-mentioned degree programme.

-In this case, Russian Language proficiency at the level of B2 must be proved upon applying.
+In this case, Russian or Ukrainian language proficiency at the level of B2 must be proved upon applying.

 The following tests with scores outlined are accepted (NB!
 Submit the score report by the application deadline):

-Russian language requirement may be waived if an applicant:
+Russian and Ukrainian language requirement may be waived if an applicant:

 We will examine the transcript of records of an applicant who belongs to any of the specified exempt categories.